googlemaps/google-maps-ios-utils/README.md

 Or, if you'd like to contribute, please refer to our [contributing guide][contributing] and our [code of conduct].

 You can also reach us on our [Discord channel].

+For more information, check out the detailed guide on the [Google Developers site][devsite-guide].

 [#249]: https://github.com/googlemaps/google-maps-ios-utils/issues/249
 [Discord channel]: https://discord.gg/9fwRNWg